fractel/slate/source/includes/_messages.md

 }
 ```

 Configure the callback URL to notify when a message is sent.
-Each FracTEL phone number can be configured to use its own callback URL for handling send notifications.
+Each FoneNumber can be configured to use its own callback URL for handling send notifications.

 ### HTTP Request